CholGen/bacpage-resources/Writerside/topics/Reference-based-Assembly.md

         single command:
         <code-block>bacpage assemble .</code-block>
         <note>
-            This command might take a long time to complete depending on the number of samples being processed, and the cores available on your computer
+            This command might take a few hours to complete depending on the number of samples being processed, and the cores available on your computer
             </note>
     </step>